tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费操作指南_intl.md

 ![6](https://main.qcloudimg.com/raw/2cc7c8fac0f23ebcfc48c402d19d0570.jpg)

-### Purchasing On-demand Instances with the Same Attributes (RunInstances)
+### Purchasing Pay-as-you-go Instances with the Same Attributes (RunInstances)

-Purchase an on-demand instance with the same attributes as the RI, i.e., a Linux on-demand instance of model S3.16XLARGE256 in Silicon Valley Zone 1.
+Purchase a pay-as-you-go instance with the same attributes as the RI, i.e., a Linux pay-as-you-go instance of model S3.16XLARGE256 in Silicon Valley Zone 1.

 Input parameters: